linkstrifer/gulp-tasks/README.md

 ### Config

-In the `gulp/config.js` file is the sass config.
+The sass config is in the `gulp/config.js` file.

 The source files are in `paths.sass` in `gulp/config.js` and the destination folder is in `paths.styles` in `gulp/config/js`.

 ### Stylus

-This does the same as `Sass task`, i use a `base.styl` to import a lot of `.styl` files and only compile `base.styl`, so my task do that, if you want you can change the task.
+This does the same as `Sass task`, i use a `base.styl` to import a lot of `.styl` files and only compile `base.styl`, so my task does that, if you want you can change the task.

 ## Config

-In the `gulp/config.js` file is the stylus config.
+The stylus config is in the `gulp/config.js` file.

 The source files are in `paths.stylus` in `gulp/config.js` and the destination folder is in `paths.styles` in `gulp/config/js`.